BEEF LIVER BALLS

 LARGE PORK TWIST

 JUMBO PORK ROLL

 MINI DOG BISCUITS

-Why freeze drying dog treats isn't as good as our slow oven dried methods.
+Why freeze dried dog food Australia isn't as good as slow oven dried methods?

 In a previous article we looked at what were considered the best treats in the USA by a review online portal.
 Curiously the winning treat bragged that its product was freeze dried, and as our treats are typically slow oven dried I thought I would look at the differences in the technology and the end result.